 Breastfeeding while taking desipramine:

-Amounts of desipramine in breast milk are low.
-Case reports on four infants who were exposed to desipramine through breastmilk could not detect the medication in the baby’s blood.
-No harmful effects have been reported for one nursing infant who was followed up to three years of age.
+Small amounts of desipramine can get into breast milk.
+Case reports on 4 infants who were exposed to desipramine through breastmilk could not detect the medication in the baby’s blood.
+No harmful effects have been reported for 1 nursing infant who was followed up to 3 years of age.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a male takes desipramine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes desipramine, could it affect fertility (ability to get a woman pregnant) or increase the chance of birth defects?

-Some reports have suggested that desipramine and other tricyclic antidepressants might reduce a male’s sex drive or ability to have sex (causing erectile and ejaculatory dysfunction), which could make it harder to conceive a pregnancy.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+Some reports have suggested that desipramine and other tricyclic antidepressants might reduce a man’s sex drive or ability to have sex (causing erectile and ejaculatory dysfunction), which could make it harder to conceive a pregnancy.
+In general, exposures that men have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.